locustio/locust/docs/writing-a-locustfile.rst

     locust -f locust_file.py WebUserLocust MobileUserLocust

+By default, all locusts in the locustfile with a *task_set* are used.

 If you wish to make one of these locusts execute more often you can set a weight attribute on those classes.
 Say for example, web users are three times more likely than mobile users::